 Browse footwear guides on T3.com

-We've included walking shoes that are great for walking on pavement as well as options for tackling tricky trails, inexpensive walking shoes and tech-packed pricier options, as well as walking shoes for wide feet.
-Included on our list are key models from big brands such as Merrell, Adidas, Salomon and Arc’Teryx, and every shoe on this list has been extensively tried and tested in a range of conditions to see how they perform in terms of grip, support, comfort and value for money.
+This guide includes shoes that are great for walking on pavement as well as options for tackling tricky trails, inexpensive walking shoes and tech-packed pricier options, as well as walking shoes for wide feet.
+Big brands to look out for include Merrell, Adidas, Salomon and Arc’Teryx.

 Hiking or walking shoes are a great and versatile choice for walking, particularly if you’re looking for something lightweight that allows freedom, flexibility and doesn’t look out of place going for a coffee.
 If you are taking on a tougher walk or heading up any mountains, you should consider opting for a pair of the best women’s hiking boots, or even some tougher approach shoes.

 We think the best women's walking shoes right now are the Salomon Women’s X Ultra 4.
 They're a great all-rounder, offering a whole load of comfort and support that will keep your feet feeling fresh on long walks, plenty of grip thanks to chunky sole lugs, and waterproof protection thanks to a Gore-Tex lining.
-But whatever your needs are, we’ve got plenty of great choices to choose from.
-Pop on some shoes, don a good waterproof jacket or some hiking leggings, and get out there exploring!
+Although all the shoes in our roundup are designed to be comfy straight out of the box, we'd always recommend pairing them with some of the best walking socks to help prevent blisters.

 The best women's walking shoes 2021

 The best women's walking shoes right now are the Salomon X Ultra 4.
+We like them so much, we gave them a 2021 T3 Award.
 They're the softer ankle and heel cuff is super-comfortable to wear, rugged despite being impressively lightweight, and waterproof too.
 The firm rubber sole provides incredible grip on a range of tricky surfaces, and an additional mesh layer prevents stones and other debris getting in.
 We found the quicklace system nice and easy to use, although depending on foot shape you might find the tongue shifts around a bit in wear.
 If you're looking for a reliable and comfortable shoe that'll see you through walks in any season, you'll have a tough time beating these.
 Head to our Salomon Women's X Ultra 4 walking shoe review for more info.

 Inov-8's popular Roclite 315 shoes have had a GORE-TEX upgrade, making them an even better choice.
 While these are marketed at trail runners, they're also a great choice for walkers after something lightweight, flexible and with plenty of grip.
 The GORE-TEX membrane is a welcome addition.
 This will stop water from getting in the sides of the shoe, although you'll still want to avoid submerging them completely.
 The inner incorporates a Powerflow midsole, designed to deliver 10 per cent better shock absorption than standard midsole units to give a smoother walking experience overall.
 There's also padding to cushions and hold the heel in place and help the shoe move with the foot to reduce the chance of rubbing.